• Skip to primary navigation

 Serve immediately.

-Roast seasonal veggies to stir in at the end - asparagus in spring, butternut squash (and fresh sage!!) in autumn.
+• Roast other seasonal vegetables in place of the tomatoes.
+Try asparagus in spring, and butternut squash in autumn!

-Reheat with a little extra water to achieve the creaminess you want.
+• Reheat with a little extra water, if needed, to achieve the creaminess you want.

-Make risotto cakes!
-This is the recipe I use on the Food Network, sometimes without the corn.
+• Make risotto cakes!
+This is the recipe I use on the Food Network.

 Creamy risotto in a serving bowl with charred roasted tomatoes, fresh basil and Parmesan cheese.